LeBron James has an unusual gift.

 "As you can see, his free throws right now, he's gone back more closer to his high school free throw and he's shooting over 80 percent since he's done that," Kidd said.
 "He's always searching to get better and is there a way to fix something.
 And that was probably one of the things in his game that he needed to work on."

 While shooting the movie "Space Jam 2" over the summer, James would go to the weight room at 3 o'clock in the morning to workout.
-He poured himself into rehabilitating his groin, which kept him sidelined for much of last season.
-And he focused on making sure he was mentally ready for the rigors of another season, studying the ways in which he could improve.
+He poured himself into rehabilitating a groin injury that sidelined him for 17-straight games last season.
+And he focused on making sure he was mentally ready for the rigors of another season, studying ways in which he could improve.

-"How I take care of my body.
-How I take care of my game.
-How I take care of my mind.
-I want to try and continue to get better," James said. "...If I lose a step here, but if your mind is sharp and you have a big basketball IQ, you can always cover for these things."
+"If I lose a step here, but if your mind is sharp and you have a big basketball IQ, you can always cover for these things," James said in a news conference.

-His IQ gives him an edge over everyone on the court, even players who are a decade and a half younger than him.
-He can anticipate things before they've even happened.
+His IQ gives him an edge, even over players who are a decade and a half younger than him.
+He can anticipate things before they've happened, something he often does on fast break opportunities.

-"If I see the defense is shifting over, and they're bringing two [defenders] to the ball, then I know I have a numbers game on the weak side and it's four-on-three," James said.
+"If I see the defense is shifting over, and they're bringing two [defenders] to the ball, then I know I have a numbers game on the weak side and it's four-on-three," James said in a news conference.
 "I've been in those positions so many times throughout my career.
 I can literally close my eyes and know where my guys are going to be at, and be able to read and react to that."

 James realizes he was born was a remarkable ability.
 He's nurtured it and grown it over the years by being a student of the game.
 As a child, he read everything he could about basketball and watched film of the greats over and over again.
 He still studies his craft.